 Overall * * * *

-Desert Tech’s MDR could be refined further, but as it stands today it’s a reliable, fully-ambidextrous, well-engineered, accurate battle rifle that packs .308 power into such a compact package it’s barely legal.
+Desert Tech’s MDR could be refined further, but as it stands today it’s reliable, it has fully-ambidextrous controls, and it serves as a well-engineered, accurate battle rifle that packs .308 power into such a compact package it’s barely legal.
 The MDR is a formidable weapon.